lemniscat-devops/doc/doc/docs/what.md

 The capabilities are the DevOps steps that can be activated during the deployment of a product.
 It's designed to be sure that all the DevOps aspects are covered during the design of a product.
 For each capability, you can define the [solutions](#solutions) that need to be executed to activate the capability.
-For example, for capability code you can define Github and Gitlab as [solutions](#solutions) to activate the capability when the product is deployed.
+For example, for capability code, you can define Github and Gitlab as [solutions](#solutions) to activate the capability when the product is deployed.

 ### Solutions